Rachel Guy BSc MBACP (Accred)

 I offer a no cost initial session of 30 minutes.
 This will be an opportunity to discuss what you wish to bring to counselling and also to see if you think I am the right person to support you through your journey.

-There is ample parking at the centre with no charge.
+There is allocated parking at the centre with no charge.
+The centre is also accessible via public transport with bus stops located directly outside.